davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 1. Move into your LAMP server's web document root: `cd /var/www/html`
 1. Configure the web app to use the Datadog PHP library: `composer require datadog/php-datadogstatsd` Note: if you receive an error on this step, Composer may not be installed on your server.
 Execute this command to install Composer on an Ubuntu host: `sudo apt-get install -y composer php-curl`
-1. Create a PHP file by pasting the sample code, below: `vi index.php`
+1. Create a PHP file: `vi index.php`
+1. Paste this sample code into index.php:

 PHP sample code:
 ```php